 What happens during the service?

-Part of the baptism service will normally take place at the front of the church, but for the baptism itself, parents and godparents are usually be asked by the priest to gather around the font.
-(The font is a large basin on a pedestal, containing the water for baptism.)
-The priest will ask the parents and godparents to make declarations on behalf of the child.
+The baptism service will take place at the front of the church, where parents and godparents are asked by the priest to gather around the font (a large basin on a pedestal, containing the water for baptism) The priest will ask the parents and godparents to make declarations on behalf of the child.

 To book a baptism please contact Rev Alex Mayes on

 Tel: 01244 830224